codio/site/source/docs/dashboard/tutorials/module-sequence.html.md

 full_width: true
 ---

-Once you have added several modules, you may want to adjust the order in which they appear within the course.
+Once you have added several modules, you may want to adjust the order in which they appear within the Tutorial.

 You can do so by dragging a module up and down the modules list.

 ![](docs/education/modules-drag.png)

-Only course owners or those with administration permissions for the course can adjust the  module sequence.
+Only Tutorial owners and collaborators can adjust the module order.